OUR TEAM

 Amal is a Research Fellow at the Institute for Social and Economic Progress.
 Amal’s research focuses on empowerment of women and youth, impact analysis of civil society, and political psychology.
 Amal's publications and research contributions include: “Supporting Women and Youth: the importance of financial inclusion, globally and locally,” featured in This Week in Palestine, and "The Palestinian Tech Ecosystem.”
 Amal brings five years of experience working with NGOs and UN agencies in Palestine, including her role as the multimedia and archiving officer at the United Nations Relief and Works Agency for Palestine Refugees (UNRWA).
 Amal holds a Bachelor's degree in Anthropology and International Relations from East Carolina University.

-Mais Statiyeh
+Mais Istaitiyeh

 Research Fellow